Division of Ultrasound

 The emphasis during the first year is on building a strong foundation for residents to develop the necessary competencies in all aspects of POCUS.
 Residents become familiar with the ultrasound user interface and perform common ED ultrasound exams.

-Ultrasound training begins in orientation month in July.
-Residents take a 2-day POCUS course which includes didactics and hands-on practice sessions using live models and phantoms.
-This session introduces residents to all aspects of POC ultrasound.
+• Orientation Month: All residents taking a 2-day POCUS course which includes didactics and hands-on practice sessions using live models and phantoms.
+This session introduces residents to all aspects of ultrasound.
 Residents will also complete their Ultrasound-Guided Central Venous Access training during this month.

 Junior residents